-Bhramri Pranayama For Melodious Vocie And Concentration
+Bhramri Pranayama For Melodious Voice And Concentration

 During Bhramri Pranayama a sound resembling the hum of a bee is made while exhaling.
 In Sanskrit Bhramri means humming of a bee.